 To help your business succeed in today’s era of tough competition, it’s essential to keep up with the latest marketing trends.
 Doing so enables you to cater to your audience better than your niche competitors do and set yourself apart from others.

-To help you stay one step ahead of your competitors, here are the top three video marketing innovation trends of 2021 you need to be aware of:
+To help you stay one step ahead of your competitors, here are the top three video marketing innovation trends of the year you need to be aware of:

-What are the Top 3 Video Marketing Trends to Try in 2021?
+What are the Top 3 Video Marketing Trends to Try in This Year?

 1. More Relatable, Brand Heart-Centered Content